 An EMI account will act as an alternative to a bank account with the same basic functions.
 You can typically receive and perform all payments with the account.
 Common EMI accounts in the US are Wise account, Payoneer account, and Mercury account.

 Try our banking tool to see the recommended solutions to manage your company payments.

 Comply with tax and other reporting requirements.
 This is a complicated issue for most entrepreneurs.
 The requirements are different in every state.
 Failing compliance will cost you a fine.

 For instance, Delaware LLC with a late due date for annual tax will be subject to a penalty of $200 plus 1.5% of interest each month on the penalty.

 Besides, there is a possibility that your company will be forced to close the business.

-Note that some states don’t require LLC to file annual reports such as Arizona.
-Moreover, Pennsylvania only requires LLC to do the report every 10 years.
+Note that some states don’t require LLCs to file annual reports such as Arizona.
+Moreover, Pennsylvania only requires LLCs to do the report every 10 years.

 Key costs that you must prepare for the online LLC registration are:

 - LLC filing cost requires the Secretary of State, which will be usually around $40 and $800;